genwakan/genwakan.github.io/seminar.md

 - You must be a member of World MJER Iaido Federation (Kokusai Renmei) to take a dan examniation.
 - Please check with your sensei regarding exact dan examination requirements: required waza, examination and certificate fees, any other requirements.
 - All dan examination fees are to be paid to Kokusai Renmei in Japanese Yen (cash) at the seminar.

-**Group Dinner:** We are planning to have a group dinner on Saturday, June 17th.
-Details TBA.

 **Airports:** SFO, OAK, SJC (check the prices and flight schedules for all three)